All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why did I lose less than 8%?

 The 8% is an average, not a guarantee.
 Individual response is influenced by genetics, metabolic health, diet, exercise, stress, sleep, and medication adherence.
-If your results are below expectations, your physician can evaluate whether optimizing lifestyle factors, switching medications, or combination therapy might help.
+If your results are below expectations, your physician can evaluate whether improving lifestyle factors, switching medications, or combination therapy might help.

 Can I lose more than the trial average?